SAP/cloud-mta-build-tool/README.md

 * [mbtci-alpine](https://hub.docker.com/r/devxci/mbtci-alpine) is built from [Dockerfile_mbtci_alpine](https://github.com/SAP/cloud-mta-build-tool/blob/master/Dockerfile_mbtci_alpine).

 ##### How to pull the images
-You should choose the relevant image type from following list to replace the `<TYPE>` template in the command/FROM according your MTA project technolegies:
+You should choose the relevant image type from following list to replace the `<TYPE>` template in the command/FROM according your MTA project technologies:
 * java8-node12
 * java8-node14
 * java11-node12